đź“š Using Prompts, Features as Tools and Knowledge

 Conclusions

 Adding context to LLM based applications is a powerful technique to avoid hallucinations and produce highly relevant responses.
 Prompt engineering with the addition of up-to-date features that describe and make use of the user’s specific situation enhances personalization.
 Features as tools give the LLM access to additional data as needed, making it more responsive to the user’s individual situation and immediate requests.
-Knowledge provides domain relevant informat
+Knowledge provides domain relevant information.

-Tecton helps deliver a new level of generative AI capabilities while providing the robust production-grade data pipelines and serving infrastructure that AI driven applications need to achieve in order to serve broad customer facing functionality.
+Tecton helps deliver a new level of generative AI capabilities while providing the robust production-grade data pipelines and serving infrastructure that AI driven applications need in order to serve broad customer facing functionality.